vertigis/studio-dev-center/CONTRIBUTING.md

 ```

 -   `title` becomes the prefix of the window title.
 For example `New Generic Event Listener`
--   `author` is the name of the person who wrote the blog post -- further details about the author are defined in the global authors.yml file.
+-   `authors` is the name of the person who wrote the blog post -- further details about the author are defined in the global authors.yml file.
     -- `title` is the position of the person who wrote the blog post
     -- `url` is a link to the author's github
     -- `imageUrl` is a link to the author's github image